polotek/procstreams/README.md

 **proc.data(fn)**

     $('cat some-large-file.txt')
-      .data(function(stdout, stderr) {
+      .data(function(err, stdout, stderr) {
         // process the full output of the proc
       })

 This function will cause the output of the proc to be collected and passed to this callback on exit.
-The callback receives the stdout and stderr of the proc.
+The callback receives an error object as the first parameter, and the stdout and stderr of the proc.
 This method chains by returning the same proc.

 **proc.out()**

 Direct the stdout and stderr of the proc to the calling process.
-This is useful if you pass `out: false` as an option but want to pipe out later.
+Use this if you want to forward the output from a child process to the main process.
 This method chains by returning the same proc.

 ## Why?